elath/mender-convert/README.md

         u-boot-tools

 2. Instructions:
     a.
+Place the desired base image in rpi-prep/
+    b.
 Update the following variables:
         i. in rpi-prep/rpi-prep.sh
             1. base_img - The input file to be used.
 This should be the file name of the image in 1.a. eg. "2024-07-04-raspios-bookworm-arm64-lite.img"
             2. image_version to use.
 This may or may not be the same as the mender artifact version.